-The Signee Gateway programme is done through practical work experience in a full service sign business.
+The Signee Gateway programme is completed through practical work experience in a full service sign business.

 Talk to your school’s career adviser for more information about this programme.

-The Signee Gateway programme is designed to provide Gateway students an insight into a what a career in the New Zealand sign industry is all about, while working towards NCEA credits.
+The Signee Gateway programme is designed to provide Gateway students an insight into a what a career in the New Zealand sign industry is all about, whilst working towards NCEA credits.

 It covers fundamental knowledge and skills in the ‘six’ pillars’ of sign making and health and safety.

 Trainee will demonstrate exploration of design elements and principles, typography, basic colour theory, sign making software and design processes.

 Signees’ will gain an understanding of effective visual communication of a message.

 Trainee will begin to develop a working knowledge of printing techniques and common tools and machinery used in a sign shop, ie: printers, cutters, laminators and will also gain an understanding of three dimensional signage and its uses including fabricated letters, light boxes and pylon sign fabrication.